Jerald/yolol-is-cylons/thinktank/MultiChipModels.md

 A channel is a way to communicate between two running chips.
 Sending to a channel which already contains a value blocks until the channel is empty.
 Reading from a channel with no value blocks until the channel has an available value.

-This technique can save speed and provide modest speedups.
+This technique can save space and provide modest speedups.

 ### Unsynchronised Threads